 31 May 1937: First appearance of Lawrie Scott.
 George Allison changed him from a winger to a right back, and he played in the reserves for two years, until the outbreak of war, at which time he became a Physical Training instructor for the RAF.

 31 May 1947: George Allison announced he would retire at the end of the season, ending a 37 year association with the club.
 His final act was to write his autobiography: Allison Calling (a title which makes reference to his long-term work as a radio commentator).
-In the book Allison’s description of Henry Norris (who Allison knew from 1910 onwards) and his style of work contrasts starkly with Knighton’s, and calls into question many of Knighton’s assertions.
+In the book Allison’s description of Henry Norris (who Allison knew from 1910 onwards) and his style of work contrasts starkly with that in Knighton’s autobiography, and calls into question many of Knighton’s assertions.
 Ludicrously it is Knighton’s book, written 22 years after he left the club but published within weeks of the Allison book, which is used as the prime source of history by many writers.
 Allison, like Chapman before him and Whittaker after him, won two league titles and the FA Cup.
 On this day Arsenal beat Everton 2-1

 31 May 1961: Peter Storey joined Arsenal as an apprentice.
 He later wrote a most readable autobiography called “True Storey‘s; My life and crimes as a football hatchet man,”